Hair Salon Loyalty Programme: Rebook 70% of Clients

 Source: Meevo 2025 Industry Report

-Industry surveys consistently show the #1 reason clients stop visiting isn’t dissatisfaction - it’s simply forgetting to rebook.
+Industry surveys consistently show the #1 reason clients stop visiting their hairdresser isn’t dissatisfaction, it’s simply forgetting to rebook.

 The Real Numbers: Hair Salon Industry Benchmarks (2025-2026)

-Before building your loyalty program, know where you stand against industry averages:
+Before building your loyalty programme, know where you stand against industry averages:

 | Metric | Industry Average | Top Performers | Source |